echogwu/recipes_api/API Design.md

           {
             "id":1,
             "name":"saag",
+            "description": "This recipe is all about work in parallel",

             // default unit is minute, if it goes over 1 hour, front end should convert it into x hour(s) y minute(s) "active_time":10,